 The robber maiden heard the whole conversation as well, and, at the crack of dawn, she told Gerda:

 "I shall set my reindeer free if he promises to carry you on his back all the way up north to Lapland."
 The reindeer took to high leaps of joy, and Gerda shed tears of elation.
-On that very same morning, she climbed up on the deer's back, and off they set forth.
+On that very same morning at sunrise, while all the adult bandits --leader, lookouts, and all-- were sleeping off their drinks, she climbed up on the deer's back, and off they set forth.

 By day and by night they travelled, through deep forests and across high mountain ranges.
 In the end, the reindeer stopped in the middle of the tundra and said: